Medical Advisor After BDS: Job Roles, Salary & Growth Potential

 Becoming a medical advisor after BDS in India is a promising role and is possible for dental graduates who want to build a career beyond clinics.

-These roles allow you to combine your medical/clinical knowledge with strategic thinking, research abilities, networking, and communication skills across the healthcare ecosystem.
+These roles enable you to combine your medical/clinical knowledge with strategic thinking, research skills, networking abilities, and communication skills across the healthcare ecosystem.

 Like product development, scientific communication, or shaping healthcare strategy, it offers significant career growth.